ImagineSocial/Imagine-iOS/README.md

 Every argument can have sources and contra arguments if you select it.
 Topic, argument, source and contra argument can be created by a user.
 Topics can be linked to posts (i.e. topics like "cats" but also discussions as "climate change").
+You can add optional add-ons for deeper exploration (beta).
 Optical reports and discussions are a measure to conter fake-news and populism.

 - *Democracy*: